-During assembly, use new parts to replace parts which cannot be reused (e.g. self-locking screws and nuts, seals, sealing rings, O-rings, pins, and lock washers).
+During assembly, use new parts to replace parts which cannot be reused (e.g. self-locking screws and nuts, expansion screws, seals, sealing rings, O-rings, pins, and lock washers).

-In the case of certain screws, a screw adhesive (e.g. $Loctite^{@}$) is required.
+In the case of certain screws, a screw adhesive (e.g. $\textbf{Loctite}^{\textcircled{@}}$) is required.
 Observe the manufacturer's instructions.

+If thread locker (e.g., Precote®) has already been applied to a new part, do not apply any additional thread locker.
 After disassembly, clean the parts that are to be reused and check them for damage and wear.
 Change damaged or worn parts.